jrsenthil-kumar2312/starwars-api/README.md

 5. The spinner effect is a dummy spinner, it runs for a fixed period.
 At times, it may take longer for the file to be generated from SWAPI.
    ( do wait a while for the file to be generated.)
+6. Files are formatted with isort, black and pylint.

 Clone this repo anywhere you want and move into the directory: